 You can let your imagination go with this one.
 With all different kinds of milk, even chocolate, berries, dried fruit, nuts, pumpkin seeds, etc…

-If you want to know How to Cook Steel Cut Oats instead we have several methods for you here, those take longer.
+If you want to know How to Cook Steel Cut Oats instead we have several methods for you here, those take longer though.
+You would add the same amount of seasonings listed below to add that flavor.

 The two ways I will use quick cooking oats is if I am making Instant Pot oatmeal or throwing it into the microwave real fast.
 It is good for that but after making it the other two ways I do like a bit more “grit” to it and not so soft.

-Cook overnight (for 8 hours) on low.
-Loosen with a bit of fresh milk on top with some of your favorite fresh fruit, seeds, and even peanut butter!
+You are going to want to cook overnight (for 8 hours) on low to get to the best texture with Old Fashioned oats.
+When done you can loosen with a bit of fresh milk on top with some of your favorite fresh fruit, seeds, and even peanut butter!

 If you love a touch of fruit, give our peach baked oatmeal a whirl.
 In this batch I used 1 apple peeled and diced into small bite size pieces.
 If you would rather bake this in the oven for a faster dish use the link above for the baked version in a casserole dish.